supercontainers/hpc-containers-survey/_posts/2024-05-16-two-thousand-twenty-four.md

 layout: post
 ---

-The HPC Container Community Survey has been a long time coming.
-We kicked off the idea as part of the [Containers Working Group](https://supercontainers.github.io/containers-wg/ideas/container-technologies-survey/) but it stopped in its tracks due to too many cooks in the kitchen, and "perfection is the enemy of the good."
+This is the first HPC Container Community Survey that will provide insights to container usage of the HPC community.
+The idea was originally proposed as part of the <a href="https://supercontainers.github.io/containers-wg/ideas/container-technologies-survey/" target="_blank">Containers Working Group</a>, but it was stopped in its tracks.
 Earlier this year we realized how valuable the insights would be, even to understand basics about container technology usage, and the effort was rekindled.
-We got <span style="font-weight:600">202 responses</span> in total, making this first year a great success!
+We got <span style="font-weight:600">202 responses</span> in total, presenting the results at the <a href="https://www.linkedin.com/posts/isc-hpc_isc24-reinventinghpc-hpc-activity-7196781879134429187-PmFf?utm_source=share&utm_medium=member_desktop" target="_blank">High Performance Container Workshop</a> (<a href="https://container-in-hpc.org/isc/2024/hpcw/index.html" target="_blank">agenda</a>).
+We think that this first year was great success!

+<iframe width="100%" height="400" src="https://www.youtube.com/embed/RgMDAT7lHU4?si=_KkeyON1xFWN_Km0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <div class="call-box-bottom" style="padding-bottom:50px">
   <a href="{{ site.baseurl }}/results/" class="button">View Full Results</a>